LAAC-LSCP/ChildProject/docs/TUTORIAL_REUSE.md

 ## How it works

 Our dataset are distributed on two "siblings".
 Siblings are analogous to git and git-annex remotes.
 The github remote doesn't include large files, only pointers refering to them.
-The large files are stored in a sibling hosted on the /scratch1 partition available through Oberon.
+The large files are stored in a sibling hosted on Oberon

 ![structure](http://laac-lscp.github.io/ChildRecordsData/images/infrastructure.png "Dataset infrastructure")